Józef Poniatowski: German campaign of 1813 and death at Leipzig

 After the disastrous retreat of Napoleon's army, and while recovering from his injuries, Poniatowski quickly undertook the rebuilding of the Polish army in order to replace the forces devastated by the Moscow campaign.
 When many Polish leaders began to waver in their allegiance to the French Emperor, Poniatowski resisted this change of opinion and remained faithful to Napoleon, even when Tsar Alexander I offered him amnesty and proposed future cooperation.
 With the new army only partially completed, on 5 February, as the Russian army was about to enter Warsaw, the Polish units moved out, not sure of their immediate purpose.
 Eventually they reached Kraków, where they stayed for a few weeks getting ready.

 On 7 May, as the Russians were getting close again, Prince Józef and his army left Kraków, went through Bohemia, where, as the VIII Corps, they guarded the passes of the Bohemian mountains and defended the left bank of the Elbe River, to Saxony.
 The total forces with which he joined Napoleon during the armistice numbered 22,000, which included a small, separately operating Dąbrowski's division.

 The corps fought major successful battles at Löbau on 9 September, and at Zedtlitz on 10 October, where General Pahlen attempted to stop their movement toward Leipzig, but was defeated in a cavalry charge led by Poniatowski.
 On 12 October he was about to sit down with Murat at the breakfast table, when they were surprised by enemy units.
 Poniatowski got on his horse, broke through (receiving a superficial wound in the arm) and returned with another timely cavalry charge, saving the situation.
 As a reward for his services, on 16 October during the Battle of Leipzig, Poniatowski was made a Marshal of the Empire and entrusted with the duty of covering the French Army's retreat.
 He defended Leipzig, losing half his corps in the attempt, finally falling back slowly upon a bridge over the river White Elster, near Leipzig.
 In the general confusion, the French blew up the bridge before he could reach it.
-Poniatowski tried to escape across the Elstermühlgraben (at modern Gottschedstrasse 42) but, badly injured and probably shot by his allies by mistake drowned in the river.
+Poniatowski tried to escape across the Elstermühlgraben (at modern Gottschedstrasse 42) but, was badly injured and probably shot by his allies by mistake, drowned in the river.